apache/flink/docs/content/docs/dev/table/catalogs.md

 ## Catalog API

 Note: only catalog program APIs are listed here.
-Users can achieve many of the same funtionalities with SQL DDL.
+Users can achieve many of the same functionalities with SQL DDL.
 For detailed DDL information, please refer to [SQL CREATE DDL]({{< ref "docs/dev/table/sql/create" >}}).